by Michael Crowder

 Paine's skull and bones are still scattered out there somewhere: perhaps in an Australian widow's possession, possibly in a private collection or silently resting in a museum archive, maybe buried somewhere near his birthplace in Lewes, England.
 As I think about what hidden corners of the world his remains might be at rest, I wonder what Paine would have thought about all the fuss over his remains, and the implied ownership of his intellectual and political legacy.
 Would the revolutionary with egalitarian instincts, the prophet of democratic politics, have wanted his mortal remains scattered across the globe in private collections?

 1. Sketches of the Life of Billy Cobb, and the Death of Tommy Pain, 2nd ed.
 (London: William Cobbett, 1820).
-(Return)
+(Return to article where citation 1 left off.)

 2. Charles Tilly, “Notes and Queries,” (1869) MS, Thomas Paine National Historical Association Collection (TPNHAC), Institute for Thomas Paine Studies (ITPS) at Iona College.
-(Return)
+(Return to article where citation 2 left off.)

 3. Moncure D. Conway to William Van der Weyde, 14 August 1906, Thomas Paine National Historical Association Collection, Institute for Thomas Paine Studies, Iona College.
-(Return)
+(Return to article where citation 3 left off.)